scalajp/2018.scalamatsuri.org/_candidates_en/ManabuNakamura_1.md

   - Those who are less familiar with functional programming
 ---
 Scala is a programming language that integrates both object-oriented programming and functional programming.
 However, these days, most major object-oriented languages incorporate the essence of functional programming to some degree or another.
-If so, then how are these languages different from Scala?
+If this is the case, then how are these languages different from Scala?
 One of the key notions to understand this, is the concept of composability.

 In this session, I will demonstrate what composability is, and how it affects our day-to-day programming.
 I hope to offer guiding principles to design better API and systems, and to master Scala at a deeper level.